Marie-Antoine Carême: Reputation and legacy

 Carême was known as "the king of chefs and the chef of kings".
 Wheaton comments that although he remains the most famous of 19th-century French chefs, there are two differing schools of thought about him.
 "Gastronomes and food writers have praised him as a great genius of haute cuisine", and have held him up as "an outstanding example of how a lowly apprentice, of a humble background, could rise to the topmost pinnacle of his profession".
-An opposing view is that he was conceited, his prose inelegant, his menus "pretentious and heavy" and his piéces montées an extravagant waste of ingredients.
+An opposing view is that he was conceited, his prose inelegant, his menus "pretentious and heavy" and his pièces montées an extravagant waste of ingredients.
 In Wheaton's judgement "the truth lies somewhere in between".

 Carême is credited with codifying the key sauces – the mother sauces, or in his phrase, the grandes sauces – on which classic French haute cuisine is based.
 His recipes for Velouté, Béchamel, Allemande, and Espagnole became standard for French chefs of his day.
 His classifications were retained, with modifications, by later chefs including Auguste Escoffier, and the concept of mother sauces continued to be acknowledged by subsequent generations of cooks, including James Beard and Julia Child.

 The work of Carême was aimed at the elite of French and other societies.
 The food writer Stephen Mennell writes that Carême's cuisine was not merely haute but grande, and in one of his books the chef advised people of lesser means not to attempt his elaborate style of cooking: "Better to serve a simple meal, well-prepared, and not try to cover the bourgeois table with an imitation of the rich".
 He reacted against some traditional practices, such as garnishing meat with fish and vice versa, and he either invented or refined several features of French cookery, including choux pastry, vol-au-vents, profiteroles, and mille-feuilles.

 Carême's influence continued after his death; his approach was continued by Jules Gouffé, Urbain Dubois and Émile Bernard, reinvigorated by Escoffier and continued until haute cuisine was supplanted by nouvelle cuisine and simpler styles of cooking in the second half of the 20th century.